stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Creating some Token mechanism that that tracks input of time and effort.

 > An NFT of the first railroad block - [23.06](https://youtu.be/O06zjbC55HM?t=1386) - Michael @Yagi

+> Being part of the genesis of the NFT DAO